Jenkins CI plugins and plugin management

-In the previous tutorial part, we have covered examples of how to automate Jenkins CI setup and configuration.
-This tutorial part is about Jenkins plugins and plugin management.
+In the previous Jenkins CI tutorial part, we have covered examples of how to automate continuous integration server setup and configuration.
+This tutorial part provides more detailed information about how Jenkins CI manages plugins.

 One of the main strengths of Jenkins continuous integration server is its extensibility via plugins.

-Jenkins defines the set of interfaces which can be implemented and extended by custom code created by community of developers.
+Jenkins defines the set of interfaces which can be implemented to extend core funcionality with custom code.

-Jenkins plugin is a standard Java Archive format package which follow the specific structure and has
+Jenkins plugin is a standard Java Archive format package which follows the specific structure and has

 How Jenkins manages plugins?